isomerpages/obs-oac/_about/Overview.md

 title: Overview
 permalink: /about/overview/
 description: ""
-variant: markdown
+variant: tiptap
 ---
 <h3><strong>Welcome to the official Singapore Outdoor Adventure Education (OAE) Website</strong></h3>
-<p>Here, you will find detailed insights into the Council's plans, sector
+<p>Here, you will find detailed insights into the OAE Council's plans, sector
 development and valuable resources.
 From national standards and professional development to safety compliance and sector promotion, our website offers a wealth of knowledge to support the growth and transformation of the OAE